The West of England is an economically successful region where businesses start, grow and thrive.

 We are hosting a series of workshops to cover the four grand challenges as identified in the Government’s Industrial Strategy; AI and big data, ageing society, future mobility and clean growth.
 We are encouraging genuinely open discussion with local businesses in order to inform our work on the Local Industrial Strategy.

-Are you a business representative or academic in the West of England interested in the Ageing Society or Future Mobility? – to assist in developing a Local Industrial Strategy for our region we are holding workshops this November.
-The workshops will be an opportunity to discuss opportunities and identify innovation.
+Are you a business representative or academic in the West of England interested in AI & Big Data? – to assist in developing a Local Industrial Strategy for our region we are holding workshops this December.
+The workshop will be an opportunity to discuss opportunities and identify innovation.

-Ageing Society: This will be held on Friday 23 November, 2:00pm-4:00pm in Bristol.
+AI & Big Data: This will be held on Tuesday 4 December, 2:00pm-4:00pm at Bristol Robotics Laboratory.
 To register your place, please book on our Eventbrite page.
 Places are limited.

 Our operating framework sets out our priorities and forms the basis of WECA’s annual business plan for 2018/19.
 It will inform our regional response to the Government’s Industrial Strategy.